richcipherblade/wuc-new/_altcoins/neo.md

 <p>The smart contract was first proposed by the cryptographer Nick Szabo in 1994, only five years after the creation of the World Wide Web.
 According to Szabo's definition: When a pre-programmed condition is triggered, the smart contract will execute the corresponding contract terms.
 Blockchain technology provides us with a decentralized, tamper-resistant, highly reliable system in which smart contracts are very useful.
 NEO has an independent smart contract system: NeoContract.</p>

-<p>The NeoContract smart contract system is the biggest feature of the seamless integration of the existing developer ecosystem.
+<p>The Neo-Contract smart contract system is the biggest feature of the seamless integration of the existing developer ecosystem.
 Developers do not need to learn a new programming language but use C#, Java and other mainstream programming languages in their familiar IDE environments (Visual Studio, Eclipse, etc.) for smart contract development, debugging and compilation. </p>

 {% include page-toc.html %}